enry86/OpenCV-Stuff/README.md

 In this repository I'm going to put some experiments and test programs developed on top of the awesome [OpenCV project] (http://opencv.willowgarage.com/wiki/).

-Probably I'm going to keep a subfolder for each test/experiment/whatever and I'll take care of keep each subproject self-contained and independent.
+Probably I'm going to create a subfolder for each test/experiment/whatever, and I'll take care of keeping each subproject self-contained and independent from other stuff on the repo.

 Caveat
 ------